abhimp/abhimp.github.io/_wpages/travel/2022/2022-12-AshPond.md

 {% include function_travelimg.html img="Two-01.jpg" alt="BkPTS Ash Pond 2" caption="Panaromic view of the bank of 2nd Pond" %}

-[Bakreshwar Thermal Power Station][bktppwbpdcl] ([BkTPP][bktpswiki]) is a coal burning thermal power station under WBPDCL.
-Like every coal burning power station this one also produce lots of coal asshes.
+[Bakreshwar Thermal Power Station][bktppwbpdcl] ([BkTPP][bktpswiki]) is a coal-burning thermal power station under WBPDCL.
+Like every coal-burning power station, this one also produces lots of coal ashes.
 BkTPS dumps in nearby ash ponds.
-BkTPS have two pond.
-One of them is full now and a new one have been started recently.
-This pond are not really tourist spot.
-However,that doesn't mean one can visit the place.
+BkTPS have two ponds.
+One of them is full now and a new one has been started recently.
+This pond is not really a tourist attraction.
+That doesn't mean one can visit the place.

-Trip to these ponds were ny sister's long pending wish list.
+Trips to these ponds were my sister's long pending wish list.
 So, we went there with her OLA S1 today.
 The ponds are pretty close by.
 Hardly 2 KM apart.
-At first we went to the old one as it is closer from our place.
-Here some pics.
+At first, we went to the old one as it is closer to our place.
+Here are some pics.

 {% include function_travelimg.html img="One-01.jpg" alt="BkPTS Ash Pond 1" %}